 - Allow full-access users to receive join requests by email.

 - Disconnect users from your organisation.
 This means they no longer have access to the statements.

 The following services will be available to you once you have paid your Inland Harbour Dues:

 - Unlimited access to the port waters for the period specified

 - Safely dock at the public waiting areas and berths in the port area

 - Designated vehicle landing points in the port area

-- Free parking in the port area
+- Free parking at 17 places in the port area

 - Drinking water; the first 6 cubic metres are included in the inland harbour dues